hosszubalazs/evil_snek/README.md

 ### Understanding the game state

 Running the application will analyse the character tab.
 It will automatically be opened, taken a screenshot of, and closed, every 3 seconds.
 The screenshot is used for further analysis.
-Currently the following properties are cropped and analysed:

-- Current XP points
-- XP points needed for next level
-- Current health points
-- Gold
+Several properties are analysed, like experience and health.
+Please check the tests for up-to-date info.

 Based on the current solution it should be low effort to analyse all interesting properties from this screen.
 This is an experimental behaviour at the moment.